-Research indicates that businesses rely on working vendors more each year to develop and succeed in marketing their client’s brands online.
-With the increased demand for search marketing, social and reputation management vendors who can integrate traditional and digital communication strategies to deliver more online exposure for small business and big brands are in high demand.
+Research indicates that businesses rely on working with vendors more each year to develop and succeed in marketing their client’s brands online.
+With the increased demand for search marketing, social and reputation management, vendors who can integrate traditional and digital communication strategies to deliver more online exposure for small businesses and big brands are in high demand.
 Last year, the total online advertising spend was over 9 billion and surpassed print advertising for the first time.

 That begs the question: How do you find a B2B digital advertising vendor that has competency in all online verticals, and who can create effective communications and top rankings?
 When interviewing vendors & their digital marketing competencies, incorporate these 10 questions to separate the “doers” from the “talkers”.